hiteshredroad/fast-api-backend/README.md

 # MongoDB with FastAPI

 This is a small sample project demonstrating how to build an API with [MongoDB](https://developer.mongodb.com/) and [FastAPI](https://fastapi.tiangolo.com/).
-It was written to accompany a [blog post](https://developer.mongodb.com/quickstart/python-quickstart-fastapi/) - you should go read it!

-If you want to fastrack your project even further, check out the [MongoDB FastAPI app generator](https://github.com/mongodb-labs/full-stack-fastapi-mongodb) and eliminate much of the boilerplate of getting started.

 ## TL;DR